+Fonts matter.
 They matter for your brand.
 They matter for page readability.
-And they can help the words they’re written in carry more weight and communicate more clearly.
+And they help your words carry more weight and communicate more clearly.

-The fonts you choose will have an impact on how your web traffic—potential leads and customers—experiences your brand and consumes the content you’re creating.
-They can make the difference between an easy conversion or a web visitor that leaves because they can’t read the copy or the page loads too slowly.
+A good font pairing can make the difference between an easy conversion or a web visitor that leaves because they can’t read the copy or the page loads too slowly.
 It also has a big impact on how leads and customers perceive your brand, products, services, and business.

-If you aren’t a designer, you’re probably wondering where to even begin with choosing a font.
-After all, there are literally thousands of them available.
-And it’s not about which ones are best, but rather which ones are appropriate for their intended purpose—and that can get pretty subjective for anyone who isn’t an expert.
+If you aren’t a designer, you’re probably wondering where to even begin with choosing a font pairing.
+After all, there are literally thousands of fonts available.
+And it’s not necessarily about which ones are best, but rather which ones are appropriate for their intended purpose—and that can get pretty subjective for anyone who isn’t an expert.

-Before we get to those, there are a few small things that you should know.
+But before we get to those, there are a few things that you should know.

 Typefaces vs fonts: are they the same thing?

-When pairing Google Fonts, you want to choose something that works well for your header and subheader text, and another that works well for smaller text and longer copy.
-While there are no fast and hard rules about what works, it’s helpful to follow a few guidelines—especially if you’re new to the world of fonts and how to pair them.
+When pairing Google Fonts, you want to choose one that works well for your header and subheader text, and another that works well for smaller text and longer copy.
+While there are no fast and hard rules, it’s helpful to follow a few guidelines—especially if you’re new to the world of fonts and how to pair them.

 Just looking for some good recommendations that you can’t go wrong with?
 Our talented designers have shared their favorite Google Fonts pairings.
 The list is based on thousands of hours of experience, trial and error, and having a keen eye for what works (and looks good).